PSSRA/pssra.github.io/content/join/bylaws.md

 7. To hold office in the Chapter Central Committee for which the member meets the administrative requirements.
 8. To participate in any binding petition measures to pass a resolution or amendment to the Bylaws.

-## SECTION FIVE: IN-PERSON EVENT ATTENDANCE REQUIREMENTS {#2-5}
+## SECTION FIVE: VOTING {#2-5}

-The CCC may elect to gate some non-educational Chapter resources and discussion channels behind attending an in-person educational event, requirements for which are at the CCC and firearms training committee's discretion.
-At the CCC and firearms training committees discretion, the CCC may choose an expiration period after a member's last in-person class attendance at which time the member loses access to these non-educational resources.
+Voting may take place for (a) installation or removal of chapter officers or representatives, (b) changes to non-bylaws policies and procedures (see Article Seven), or (c) amendments to chapter bylaws.
+Votes may take place publicly or confidentially.
+All contested elections and any votes on elected officer or representative removal will be held confidentially.
+It is otherwise at the discretion of the CCC on how to hold a vote.

+Unless otherwise specified, there shall be no quorum on votes, but all votes must be open for a period of no less than one week, with all available communication methods utilized to solicit responses.

 ## SECTION SIX: GOOD STANDING {#2-6}

 All Chapter members of the national Organization must remain in good standing with the Organization, and continue to appear on rosters as provided from the Organization to the Chapter Secretary.

-Chapter local comrades must maintain direct donations to the Chapter as determined by the Chapter Treasurer and approved by the CCC, or request waivers of same, with written procedures for doing so established by the Chapter Treasurer and approved by the CCC and available to all members.
+Chapter local comrades must maintain direct donations to the Chapter as determined by the Chapter Treasurer and approved by the combined CCC and CRC, or request waivers of same.
+Written procedures for doing so shall be established by the Chapter Treasurer and approved by the combined CCC and CRC, and will be available to all members and local comrades.

 ## SECTION SEVEN: EXPULSION {#2-7}

 A member or local comrade may lose their role in the Chapter by resigning or by expulsion from the group.

-Disciplinary expulsion (temporary or permanent) can take place as part of a disciplinary procedure decided upon by the Member Welfare Committee, following a Chapter Central Committee majority vote, with 50% quorum required, after a discussion period of no less than 48 hours following MWC recommendation.
+Disciplinary expulsion (temporary or permanent) can take place as part of a disciplinary procedure recommended by the Member Welfare Committee, enacted a majority vote of the combined Chapter Central Committee and Chapter Representative Committee, with 50% quorum required, after a discussion period of no less than 48 hours following MWC recommendation.
 Under emergency circumstances (including but not limited to threat to well-being of members, the Organization, or the Chapter) the MWC may remove access to Chapter resources during this discussion period.

 Administrative expulsion (temporary or permanent) may be enacted by the Secretary and/or Treasurer for administrative reasons such as dues arrears, removal from National roster, or being legally unable to attend Chapter events.
 This expulsion shall be reversed when the situation is resolved.
 The CCC and Vetting Chair may institute a policy whereby after a specified period of membership lapse the member must undergo re-vetting.

 If a national member is expelled from the chapter for disciplinary reasons, the Liaison shall recommend the member's expulsion from the Organization to the National Welfare Council, requiring a second from the Secretary.

-## SECTION EIGHT: VOTING {#2-8}

-Voting may take place for (a) installation or removal of chapter officers, (b) changes to non-bylaws policies and procedures (see Article Seven), or (c) amendments to chapter bylaws.
-Votes may take place publicly or confidentially.
-All contested officer elections and any votes on elected officer removal will be held confidentially.
-It is otherwise at the discretion of the CCC on how to hold a vote.

-Unless otherwise specified, there shall be no quorum on votes, but all votes must be open for a period of no less than one week, with all available communication methods utilized to solicit responses.

 # ARTICLE THREE: AMENDMENTS {#3}